Hepatitis B can cause cancer Get tested and treated early

 Since 2011, the World Health Organization (WHO) has marked 28 July as World Hepatitis Day to promote and raise public awareness on hepatitis.
 This year the Department of Health adopts “Hepatitis B can cause cancer Get tested and treated early” as the theme to promote the importance of hepatitis B testing and medical follow-up, particularly among family members and sexual partners of people with chronic hepatitis B (CHB) and those with a higher risk of infection.

 In Hong Kong, about 540 000 people are chronically infected with hepatitis B virus (HBV), which can be transmitted from mothers to their babies, or through contact with blood or body fluids of an infected person or sexual contact.
 Some infected people fail to clear the virus and develop CHB, which can cause cirrhosis and liver cancer.
-Early identification and management of people with CHB is one of the focuses in the Hong Kong Viral Hepatitis Action Plan 2020-2024, with a view to reducing the disease burden caused by CHB.
+Early identification and management of people with CHB is one of the focuses in the This link will open in a new windowHong Kong Viral Hepatitis Action Plan 2020-2024, with a view to reducing the disease burden caused by CHB.

 The Viral Hepatitis Control Office (VHCO), the Department of Health collaborated with Kwai Tsing District Health Centre to organise an online public health talk on 6 July 2022.
 It covered information on hepatitis B and promoted the importance of hepatitis B testing and medical follow-up.
 Please click here for health talk materials (only Chinese version available).